 You can drive this tour if you are in a rush or out of shape; the hills are steep.
 By the way, parking spots are hard to find on Russian Hill so if you see one grab it.

 Russian Hill Walking Tour #1

 - Start at the intersection of Union St/Hyde St. Enjoy the neighborhood ambiance.
 Also enjoy an excellent ice cream cone at Swenson’s Ice Cream on the NW corner.

 - Walk north one block to Hyde/Filbert.

-- Go west down Filbert St, the “steepest” street, to Leavenworth St. You’ll find it’s easier to walk the steps down than it would have been to walk up :).
+- Go east down Filbert St, the “steepest” street, to Leavenworth St. You’ll find it’s easier to walk the steps down than it would have been to walk up :).

 - Turn north on Leavenworth St and go one block north to Lombard St. Look west up Lombard St to see SF’s “crookedest” street.
 This is an excellent vantage spot and you won’t have to wait in a long line to drive down Lombard St from the west like most tourists do.
 You can sometimes find parking on Leavenworth as well.

 - Side trip: Walk part of the way west up Lombard so that you can get your picture taken using the crookedest street as background.